nearform/the-micro-frontends-workshop/slides.md

 ### Adding an extra layer of indirection to the entire app

-We need `index.js` to be the app's entrypoint but inside of it we need to import another file, `bootstrap.js` (named this way by convention), that renders the entire app.
-This file contains what `index.js` would normally contain in a React app, including the `ReactDOM.render()` method.
+We need `index.js` to be the app's entry point but inside of it we need to import another file, `bootstrap.js` (named this way by convention) that renders the entire app.
+This file contains what `index.js` would normally contain in a React app including `createRoot()` method.
 To allow Module Federation we need to import it dynamically using `import()` inside of `index.js`.

 ```js
 //src/bootstrap.js